KlipperScreen/KlipperScreen/docs/Configuration.md

-printer.gcode_macros.list # List of names of the gcode macros printer.leds.count # Number of leds printer.config_sections # Array of section headers of Klipper config (printer.cfg)
+printer.gcode_macros.list # List of names of the gcode macros printer.leds.count # Number of leds printer.config_sections # Array of section headers of Klipper config (printer.cfg) printer.available_commands # List of all the commands that the printer supports
 ```